SandyGCabanes/2024-Survey-Report-on-the-State-of-the-Community-DEP/README.md

 ## Recording of my presentation of the results to the community: [youtube link](https://www.youtube.com/watch?v=ZalWXSVVasM&t=1463s)

 ## Purpose:
 To have a baseline understanding of demographics, work topics, general tools and DEP community concerns.
-Note that the questiions are tailored towards data-related topics such as data engineering and data analytics.
+Note that the questions are tailored towards data-related topics such as data engineering and data analytics.

 ## Action from Results:
 - help the community answer common questions on job opportunities, skills, salaries related to data-related careers
 - help guide future programs and initiatives
-- publish synthetic dataset matching the data profiles, to protect privacy
+- results will also be published after generating a synthetic dataset matching the data profiles, to protect privacy
-- plan to do this annually
+- we plan to do this annually

 ## Tech stack: